-According to Paul Statham, CEO of Condeco Software, the Corona virus has accelerated the pace of work from home, and this was already happening in many companies and organizations; According to a report by Modern Workplace 2019, 41% of employers now provide some form of remote work.
+10 Tips From CEOs For Working From Home Effectively and Happily: According to Paul Statham, CEO of Condeco Software Application, Coronavirus has accelerated the pace of work from home, and this was already happening in many companies and organizations; According to a report by Modern Workplace 2019, 41% of employers now provide some form of remote work.

-New technology has enabled companies to provide some flexibility to employees at work, and this means that – even in the midst of a global crisis – companies can achieve low-impact productivity in a safe and collaborative manner.
+Digital technology has empowered companies to arrange some flexibility for workers at work, and this means that – even in the deep of a global crisis – companies can achieve low-impact productivity in a safe secure, and synergetic manner.

-I have worked from home for nearly 14 years as a marketing manager for a sports company, and my priority while launching my marketing and PR agency has always been: educating people on how to live happier and healthier lives, through sport, nutrition, behavior and communication.
+Nearly 14 years as a marketing manager for a sports company am remotely working from home, and my priority while launching my marketing and PR agency has always been: educating people on how to live delighted and healthier lives, through games, good diet plans, behavior, and communication.

 I think the balance between work and personal life is difficult.
 So I find ways to cross it all, with some boundaries.